ForensicTools/dnstrace-CSEC462-2171-partridge/SETUP.md

 This project currently depends on the following:

 * python-whois by joepie91
+* czdap-tools by fourkitchens (for zone file downloads)

 You can have them downloaded and installed automatically by running setup/deps.sh which will clone those softwares to deps/.
-Installation of all required softwares to run those dependencies is not guaranteed, please open issues for any common problems until I get around to cleaning up that section.
+Installation of all required softwares to run those dependencies is not guaranteed.
+If you will be parsing zone files, additionally install python-crypto and python-requests with your package manager (as per czdap readme).

 ### tools/config.example.php